 About

-**Expertise & scope** * Serving as the legally mandated Swiss Authorized Representative. * Facilitating market access for medical devices and other regulated products in Switzerland. * Ensuring compliance with Swiss regulations, including those related to labeling and vigilance. * Providing a local point of contact for Swiss authorities and the market.
+**Expertise & scope** * Facilitating market access for manufacturers seeking to place products on the Swiss market. * Acting as the legally required Swiss Authorized Representative. * Ensuring compliance with Swiss regulations, including the Swiss Medical Devices Ordinance (MedeO). * Providing a local point of contact for Swiss authorities and market surveillance.

 Additional information

-“We ensure your compliance with Swiss regulations”
+Companies needing to ensure compliance with Swiss MedeO regulations

 How engagement typically works